Service Evaluation

 Jabra Hearing Aid Models and Features

-• Jabra Enhance Select 50R: Entry-level OTC model with basic features.
+- Jabra Enhance Select 50R: Entry-level OTC model with basic features.

-• Jabra Enhance Select 300: Mid-tier OTC hearing aid with noise reduction, app control and Bluetooth streaming features.
+- Jabra Enhance Select 300: Mid-tier OTC hearing aid with noise reduction, app control and Bluetooth streaming features.

-• Jabra Enhance Select 700: Advanced model offering smaller form, advanced noise processing and streaming via Bluetooth Low-Energy and Auracast.
+- Jabra Enhance Select 700: Advanced model offering smaller form, advanced noise processing and streaming via Bluetooth Low-Energy and Auracast.

-• Jabra Enhance Plus: A self-fitting hybrid device that blends elements of earbuds and hearing aid functionality.
+- Jabra Enhance Plus: A self-fitting hybrid device that blends elements of earbuds and hearing aid functionality.

-Who It’s Best For
+Who Jabra Hearing Aids Are Best For

 Jabra hearing aids are best for adults with mild to moderate hearing loss who want a stylish hearing device, value streaming and earbud-like design, and are comfortable setting up via an app with remote adjustments rather than frequent in-office visits.

-Audio-Gear Heritage & Design
+Audio-Gear Heritage and Design

-Since Jabra is part of the GN Store Nord group (owner of Resound and other hearing-aid tech), the hearing-aid line benefits from strong audio heritage.
+Since Jabra is part of the GN Store Nord group (owner of ReSound and other hearing-aid tech), the hearing-aid line benefits from strong audio heritage.

-Streaming & Connectivity
+Streaming and Connectivity

 Remote Audiology Services